Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 |---|---|---|

-| Ramp time | 3-6 months to full productivity | Same day to 2 weeks |
+| Ramp time | Months to full productivity (about 3.2, per Bridge Group) | Same day to about two weeks |

-| Hours per day on outreach | 4-5 (rest is admin, meetings, CRM) | 24/7 automated execution |
+| Hours on outreach | A few focused hours a day; rest is admin, meetings, CRM | Runs around the clock |

-| Prospects researched per day | 20-40 | 200-1,000+ |
+| Prospects researched | Dozens per day | Hundreds to thousands per day |

 | Management overhead | Weekly 1:1s, coaching, QBRs | Dashboard monitoring |

-Where human SDRs still win
+Where do human SDRs still win?

 Complex deal navigation